Frequently Asked Questions

 Do I have to show proof of health insurance to live on campus?

-Yes, when you complete your housing application you will need to submit proof of health insurance.
+Yes, when you complete your housing application you will need to submit proof of health insurance and maintain health insurance throughout their time on campus.

 Do I need any vaccinations to live on campus?

-Yes, all students must have up-to-date hepatitis B, meningitis, and MMR and submit documentation of vaccinations received before a housing assignment will be completed.
+Yes, all students must have up-to-date hepatitis B, meningitis ACWY, and MMR and submit documentation of vaccinations received before a housing assignment will be completed.

 What are the room rates and meal plan rates?